 Accession Number: 1958-44-4

-- ↑ Jefferson, March 29, 1786, in MB, 1:616.
+3. Jefferson, March 29, 1786, in MB, 1:616.
 Transcription available at Founders Online.

-- ↑ Jefferson, July 18, 1808, in MB, 2:1228.
+4. Jefferson, July 18, 1808, in MB, 2:1228.
 Transcription available at Founders Online.

-- ↑ Jefferson, notes of a tour through Holland and the Rhine Valley, March 3 to April 23, 1788, in PTJ, 13:8-36.
+6. Notes of a Tour Through Holland and the Rhine Valley, March 3-April 23, 1788, in PTJ, 13:8-36.
 Transcription available at Founders Online.